emcdona1/ocr_handwritten_labels/README.md

 #### Comparing OCR platforms on analyzing herbarium sheet labels
 *Currently available: Google Cloud Vision and Amazon Web Services Textract*

-1. Prepare the images and ground truth information.
+1. **Download your dataset with image URLs and ground truth information**.
     1. Download an occurrence file from the [Fern Portal](https://pteridoportal.org/) which already contains human-created transcriptions of the label text.
        1. As an authenticated user, click the "Crowdsource", and